malli3478/Assignment2/README2.txt

 Name : Mallikarjun Kalyanshetti

 USN : 1PI12IS051

-Quest.
-No. : 3

-Quest.
-Title : LOGIN program for a user.

-Description of source code :This is written using C language.
-It is a login program in which the user is given 3 chances to enter his login crediantals,it welcomes the user if he/she enters the correct username and password .
+Question.No. : 03

-The program terminates after three unsuccessful login trails.This program also creates / appends to a logFile in which the important events of the program are recorded.
+Question title :Login program , logging the important events of the program in a log file

-Way to execute : Open terminal in Ubuntu , go to the directry where this source code is stored. copy->paste your file in which usernames and passwords are saved in the same directry and execute the program in terminal using the command
-"./a.out -f searchFileName -l LogFileName" after compiling it using the command "gcc asn2_3.c
+How to execute :
+Compile the program by the following command gcc asn2_3.c
+Enter the following command after successful compilation:
+./a.out -f <userFileName> -l <logFileName>

+The file names are to be given along with its file extension.
+Don't type the

 Bugs:
-1. Since scanf() function is used, white spaces included in input makes the program to run in the way which it is not supposed to.
+1.Spaces in input will make the program improperly since scanf() is used.